Passwordless authentication: How financial institutions can solve the password problem

 OneSpan Team,

-For banking leaders interested in modernizing the authentication experience for their customers, our webinar presentation is a good start.
-In it, we talk about the fact that because passwords are so easy to use, many institutions are reluctant to stop using them.
+Passwords are still a major problem for the financial services industry.
+Because passwords are so easy to use, many institutions are reluctant to stop using them.
 The good news is, there is a better way.
 Modernizing your authentication stack with passwordless authentication provides an easier and more secure digital banking experience.

-We also talk about what’s at stake for institutions that don’t upgrade to passwordless authentication.
-For starters, it’s easy for criminals, hackers, or other bad actors to compromise passwords through brute force, credential stuffing, dictionary attacks, and phishing or social engineering.
 Worse, managing passwords as an authentication factor has become a universally frustrating experience for customers.
 Between password resets and password reuse, people are looking for a better user experience.
-In fact, Aite-Novarica research shows that 97% of consumers say a smooth, easy experience is important when choosing a financial service provider.
+Research shows that the majority of consumers think a smooth, easy experience is important when choosing a financial service provider.
 Despite this, many banks still rely on the username/password combination to secure access to their products and services.

 What’s notable is tech firms have been leading the charge by modernizing with passwordless authentication methods such as facial recognition and other biometrics that strengthen security and deliver an easier customer experience.
 Firms like Microsoft, Google, and Apple are ahead of financial institutions when it comes to security standards.
 These corporations are dedicated to providing a superior customer experience by going passwordless.

-It is no secret that passwords are no longer a valid security mechanism for banks.
-The challenge is, no matter the demographic, consumers all over the world tend to use the same username and password combination across websites, even as account takeover attacks become more prevalent.
-While there are many tactics criminals use to takeover an account, using passwords puts banking customers at much higher risk of social engineering attacks like phishing that lead to account takeover.
-The data is clear: According to Statistica, banks are among the top 3 most targeted organizations for phishing attacks.
-Another report showed a 300% increase in phishing attacks targeting bank customers.1
+While there are many tactics criminals use to take over an account, using passwords puts banking customers at a much higher risk of social engineering attacks, like phishing, that lead to account takeover.
+The data is clear: According to Statistica, banks are among the top three most targeted organizations for phishing attacks.
+Another report showed a 300% increase in phishing attacks targeting bank customers.

 “It’s called ‘account takeover,’ and TAKE OVER is exactly what they did.
 By hijacking my mobile phone and email accounts, the crooks were able to circumvent numerous email and text alerts, which were being sent to me by my bank and credit-card company, as well as by the mobile and cable companies, as the criminals systematically drained my checking account and ran up thousands of dollars worth of fraudulent charges on my credit card.”